totalspectrum/spin2cpp/doc/general.md

 ### P2

-Most of COG RAM is used by the compiler, except that $0-$1f and $1e0-$1ef are left free for application use.
-The second half of LUT is used for FCACHE; the first half is used by any functions placed into LUT.
+Most of COG RAM is used by the compiler, except that $1e0-$1ef are left free for application use.
+COG RAM from $00 to $ff is used for FCACHE, and so when you are sure no FCACHE is in use you may use this for scratch.

+The second half of LUT memory (from $300 to $3ff) may be used by compiler internal functions.

 `ptra` is used for the stack pointer.
 Applications should avoid using it.